SimplyChark/book/chapters/1.typ

 // ]

 Here we have many ways to verify if this simple awareness has been recognized as the nature of mind.
-In the Meditation Online method we don't require preliminaries under the assumption that one has found the group and connected in a meaningful way, but also, the person can utilize previous practice, even life events, as the preliminary.
+In the Meditation Online method we don't require explicit preliminary practices under the assumption that finding and meaningfully connecting with the group is itself evidence of suitability.
+Previous practice and even life events can thereby serve as the preliminaries.

 After introduction is verified, we can familiarize with pure consciousness, embracing the ineffability of our recognition and allowing freedom to unfold.